The more the federal government cracks down on marijuana, the more marijuana consumers will protest.

 In a 33-page thesis published on BEARdocs, Baylor University’s repository for scholastic projects, author Jake M. Kane finds “marijuana users are more likely to publicly protest as well as attend political rallies than those who abstain from using.”
 Kane’s research, titled The Politics of Pot: Marijuana Use and the Potential for Collective Action, demonstrates that years of anti-marijuana rhetoric from the science and political communities have spurred a growing skepticism and cynicism regarding cannabis regulations.
 That skepticism has spread to other political issues.

 As Kane writes in his abstract:

-Kane suggests that the more the federal government cracks down on marijuana, the more marijuana consumers will protest.
+Kane suggests the more the federal government cracks down on the cannabis industry, the more tens of thousands of marijuana consumers will protest.
 “The repercussions of prohibition and the penalties attributed to it have had an alarming and eye-opening effect on multiple factions of American society over time,” Kane writes.
 “With continued efforts by the United States federal government to stifle legalization progress at lower levels of government, further research regarding the individual and societal effects of marijuana are needed more than ever to inform a peculiar discrepancy in policy that has the ability to affect a significant number of American citizens.”